 Many businesses in Orange County choose to lease their building after weighing up the pros and cons of leasing vs buying.
 When people lease a property, they will need to pay a monthly amount to their landlord.
 There are times, however, where the monthly rent can increase, sometimes by as much as 40 percent!
+Learn why their may be a commercial rent increase in orange county.

 When a lease is created, the lease document or contract spells out all the important elements.
 These include things like concessions, rent increases, rent amount, and the term.
 The term is particularly important, because that is what will determine when, why, and by how much the rent can increase.
 The lease term can be anything from one month to a decade.
 Usually, the smaller a space is, the shorter the term will be.
 This is because small spaces are generally taken up by startup companies, which means they don’t have the financial security of larger and more established companies.
 There are various considerations to make when deciding whether a short or a long term lease is most beneficial.